anywhichway/reasondb/README.md

 ## Notes

 The codebase is currently light on error handling and test coverage is only at 40%.

+ReasonDB currently supports Isolation but is not yet ACID compliant; however, there is nothing in the architecture that will prevent it from being so for some storage engines.
+The first ACID support is likely to be with JSONBlockStore.

 ## Updates (reverse chronological order)